twilio/twilio-go/rest/taskrouter/v1/docs/DefaultApi.md

 ------------- | ------------- | -------------
 **EndDate** | **time.Time** | Only include Events that occurred on or before this date, specified in GMT as an [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) date-time.
 **EventType** | **string** | The type of Events to read.
 Returns only Events of the type specified.
-**Minutes** | **int32** | The period of events to read in minutes.
+**Minutes** | **int** | The period of events to read in minutes.
 Returns only Events that occurred since this many minutes in the past.
 The default is &#x60;15&#x60; minutes.
 Task Attributes for Events occuring more 43,200 minutes ago will be redacted.
 **ReservationSid** | **string** | The SID of the Reservation with the Events to read.
 Returns only Events that pertain to the specified Reservation.
 **StartDate** | **time.Time** | Only include Events from on or after this date and time, specified in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format.
 Task Attributes for Events older than 30 days will be redacted.
 **TaskQueueSid** | **string** | The SID of the TaskQueue with the Events to read.
 Returns only the Events that pertain to the specified TaskQueue.